DworkinLab/episodicSequenceData/Novalign_pipeline.md

 done
 ```

-Takes a long time: Only uses 1 thread (100% computer)
+This takes a long time, as the unlicensed version can only uses 1 thread (100% computer)

-From novoalign reference manual: -c 99 Sets the number of threads to be used.
+***From novoalign reference manual: -c 99 Sets the number of threads to be used.
 On licensed versions it defaults
 to the number of CPUs as reported by sysinfo().
-On free version the option is disabled
+On free version the option is disabled***

 ### Run scripts for each in parallel